polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 }
 ```

-## Compile Your New Module
+## Compile Your New Pallet

-After you've copied all of the parts of this module correctly into your
+After you've copied all of the parts of this pallet correctly into your
 `template.rs` file, you should be able to recompile your node without warning or
 error: